-Coworking is no more an alien concept.
-It’s hard to ignore the buzz around coworking spaces and tech business tools especially when the number of coworking members is expected to rise to 3.8 million by 2020.
+Coworking is no longer an alien concept.
+It’s hard to ignore the buzz around coworking spaces and tech business tools — especially when the number of coworking members is expected to rise to 3.8 million by 2020.

-Just a few years ago, the concept emerged as a mere trend by millennials against the usual idea of ‘let’s-go-to-office’.
-Not only it caught the attention of many but it became huge and struck the right chord especially with the younger workforce.
+Just a few years ago, the coworking concept emerged as a mere trend by millennials.
+It not only caught the attention of many small-to-medium sized enterprises (SMEs), but it also struck the right chord with the remote workforce.

-Simply put, a coworking space is a modern concept of working spaces that provide an infrastructure for a new and growing workforce of people who like to work, when, how, and why they want.
+Simply put, a coworking space is a modern workspace concept that provides a productive infrastructure for the new and growing workforce who like to work whenever and however they want.

-Interestingly, coworking spaces are also community centers and think tanks where you can rent a desk or an office conveniently.
-It often connects you to a global network of professional peers and coworkers who could bounce off ideas and offer insights that you might not find working from home or in the corporate office.
+Interestingly, coworking spaces are also community centers and think-tanks where people can rent a desk or an office conveniently.
+These spaces often connect workers to a global network of professional peers who they can share ideas with and offer insights that they might not find working from home or in the corporate office.

-In a recent survey, it was found that approximately 1.1 million people are working in more than 14 thousand coworking spaces around the globe.
+In a recent survey, researchers found that approximately 1.1 million people are working in more than 14 thousand coworking spaces around the globe.

-The common misconception is that coworking spaces are only for solo entrepreneurs looking for opportunities to interact with other people.
-However, perception is completely wrong.
+A common misconception is that coworking spaces are only for solo entrepreneurs looking for opportunities to interact with other people.
+However, this perception is completely wrong.

 — 50 percent classified themselves as freelancers, solo workers, consultants, and telecommuters